 The biggest perk of this card is you can pay the deposit in-person at a Citibank location, making it the best option for people without a bank account.
 If you do have a bank account you can apply online.

-We only recommend this card as a last resort, however, as no-check credit card issuers often have poor customer service, outdated payment systems, and high fees.
+We only recommend this unsecured Visa as a last resort, however, as no-check credit card issuers often have poor customer service, outdated payment systems, and high fees.

 |Earning Rewards||Journey® Student Rewards from Capital One® (Review)|